clydebarrow/rvstuff/README.md

 ![](images/sikaflex.jpg)

-When dry (allow 24 hours) I applied a blob of silicone sealant to the top of each block and dropped the dish in.
-The clamping blocks are secured with two M6x30 screws - I used some superglue on these since the formed threads in the printed block are not fantastic.
-They will still be removable, as will the silicone.
+When dry (allow 24 hours) I applied a blob of silicone sealant to the sloped surface of each block and dropped the dish in.
+The clamping blocks are secured with two M6x30 screws - I used some superglue on the screw threads since the formed threads in the printed block are not fantastic.
+They should still be removable, as will the silicone.

 Run the cable to where you want it.
 I used flat electrical ducting (the kind with a removable cover.)